GrosvenorTechnology/OemAccessApi/documentation/API/PostBatchedStateNotification.md

 > **Code:** 204
 >
-> The state notification has been stored.
+> The state notifications have been stored.

 ## Error Response